Mobius3-3/whitepaper/README.md

 The deployment to a lambda function can be automated, and so reduces the barrier to entry for a business wishing to use BlockAuth.
 Serverless is far more cost effective than running a dedicated host.
 Lambda functions can not "go down", and so removes the worry of monitoring.

+### Transaction Based

+The current user experience for invoking a NEO smart contract is quite limited, which introduces a barrier to entry for users interacting with BlockAuth.

+Thus a future BlockAuth development could be authentication via a simple GAS transaction, instead of invoking the BlockAuth [smart contract](https://github.com/blockauth/smart-contract).
+The GAS amount sent by the user would act as a one-time security code, and would be returned to the user after login had occured.

 ### Embeddable Login Form